locnnil/workshop/docs/how-to/create-ros2-workshop.rst

 .. note::

-   This example assumes that you already have |project_markup|
+   This guide assumes that you already have |project_markup|
-   :ref:`installed <tutorial>`.
+   :ref:`installed <tutorial>` and know your way around it.
-   Also, our ROS 2 SDK is based on the :samp:`humble` distribution, so we'll use the
+   Also, our ROS 2 SDK is currently based on the :samp:`humble` distribution, so we'll use its
-   `appropriate steps
+   `tutorials
    <https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html>`_;
-   adapt the steps for other distributions accordingly.
+   adapt these steps for other distributions as needed.

 Get the sources ready
 ---------------------

+For demonstration,
-Let's use the ROS 2 examples to build a workspace.
+let's use the ROS 2 examples.
 Choose a project directory
 and
 `clone